 The leading cause of death varies by age group and sex.
-While preventable injuries are the third leading cause of death among males, the rank drops to sixth among females.
+While preventable injuries are the fourth leading cause of death among males, the rank drops to seventh among females.

 - Data Table